jbcoe/polymorphic_value/draft.md

 ### X.Z.1 Class template `polymorphic_value` general [polymorphic_value.general]

 A _polymorphic_value_ is an object that owns another object and manages that other object through a pointer.

-Copying and deletion can be customised by supplying a copier and deleter.
+More precisely, a `polymorphic value` is an object `v` that stores a pointer to a second object `p` and will dispose of `p` when `v` is itself destroyed (e.g., when leaving block scope (9.7)).
+In this context, `v` is said to own `p`.

 A `polymorphic_value` object is empty if it does not own a pointer.

+Copying a non-empty `polymorphic_value` will copy the owned object so that the copied `polymorphic_value` will have its own unique copy of the owned object.

 Copying from an empty `polymorphic_value` produces another empty `polymorphic_value`.

+Copying and disposal of the owned object can be customised by supplying a copier and deleter.

 The template parameter `T` of `polymorphic_value` may be an incomplete type.